+1.00 EXPLAINING THE PLAN

+EXITATION THE FEAT

-1.00 EXPLAINING THE IMPROVEMENT PLAN 1.01 The ROWIP 2018-2028 focuses on three main sections; evaluation of the previous plan; assessment of the current network condition and; a statement of action going forward over the life of the plan.
+1.01 The RoWIP 2018-2028 focuses on three main sections; evaluation of the previous plan; assessment of the current network condition and; statement of action going forward over the life of the plan.

 1.02 The plan is a statutory requirement under Section 60 of the Countryside Rights of Way Act 2000.

-1.03 Evaluating delivery of the first ROWIP The first ROWIP identified the following areas as being key priorities for 2008-18: Management of the network Service Management Improving the network Signage Clearing obstructions and improving enforcement Definitive Map Improving accessibility The development of bridgeways and a systematical partnership.
-The development of bridleways and a cycle network Link up and develop bridleway network Off-road motor vehicles Publicity and promotion 1.04 Of the 22 tasks identified, seven have been completed or substantial progress has been made while seven have made little or no progress, and eight have made partial progress.
+1.03 Evaluating delivery of the first ROWIP

+The first RoWIP identified the following areas as being key priorities for 2008-18:

+Management of the network Service Management

+Improving the networkSignage

+Clear obstructions and improve enforcement

+Definitive MapImprove accessibility

+The development of bridleways and a cycle network

+Link up and develop bridleway network Off-road motor vehicles

+Publicity and promotion

+1.04 Of the 22 tasks identified, seven have been completed or there has been

+1.04 substantial progress made; while seven have made little or no progress; and eight have made partial progress.
 However, the recording of essential data has been found to have been inconsistent and sometimes lacking, leading to difficulty in identifying progress in some areas.

-1.05 Assessment of current condition of the network and its legal record The public rights of way network in 2018 consists of approximately 1800 individual public paths made up as follows: Footpath - 955.2km (88.3%) Bridleway - 114.6km (10.6%) BOAT - 11.9km (1.1%) (Byway Open to All Traffic) BOAT - 11.9km (1.1%) (Byway Open to All Traffic) Total 1,082km (100%) 1.06 The RoWIP specifically assesses: Ease of Use Maintenance and repair
+1.05 Assessment of current condition of the network and its legal record

+The public rights of way network in 2018 consists of approximately 1800 individual public paths made up as follows:

+Footpath - 955.2km (88.3%)

+Bridleway - 114.6km (10.6%) BOAT - 11.9km (1.1%) (Byway Open to All Traffic)

+(byway Open to All Hallic)

+Total 1,082km (100%)

+1.06 The RoWIP specifically assesses:

+Ease of Use

+Maintenance and repair

+Enforcement Legal record

+Legal record